-- Second payment is due on the first business day of the fifth week of the quarter.
+- 2nd Payment: 30% of tuition is due by the first business day of the fifth week.

-- Final payment is due on the first business day of the eighth week of the quarter.
+- 3rd Payment: 30% of tuition or remaining balance is due by the first business day of the eighth

-A $100 late fee will be assessed if tuition is not paid in full or if a student has not submitted a payment plan agreement by the due date.
-Students who do not pay tuition as agreed, or who have a balance outstanding at the end of the quarter, will not be allowed to register for classes for the subsequent quarter until their previous balance is paid in full.
+Students who do not pay tuition as agreed, or who have an outstanding balance at the end of the term, will not be allowed to register for classes for subsequent terms until their outstanding balance is paid in full.

 Types of Financial Aid